id_token validation via JWKS, illustrative responses for each endpoint, expected error behaviors, and what to do with the token when it expires.

 - Mobile with deep link

-When to use: your app is a static frontend (React/Vue/Svelte) served by CDN, with no trusted backend to hold the 1.
-Generate
+When to use: your app is a static frontend (React/Vue/Svelte) served by CDN, with no trusted backend to hold the Don’t persist the

-The code_verifier is a random string that stays in the browser.
-The code_challenge is the SHA-256 of the verifier, base64url-encoded — that one goes into /authorize.2.
-Redirect to /authorize
+code_verifier is a random string that stays in the browser.
+The code_challenge is the SHA-256 of the verifier, base64url-encoded — that one goes into /authorize.2

 The id_token returned by /token is a JWT signed with ES256.
 You must validate the signature before trusting any claim (sub, email, etc.) — that prevents an attacker from substituting a forged token.